Joe's Apartment poster

 The First Threshold at 19 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Joe decides to stay in the apartment and embrace his new life with the roaches, accepting this bizarre new world as his reality., moving from reaction to action.

 The Collapse moment at 60 minutes (74% through) represents the emotional nadir.
 Here, The building is fumigated and many of Joe's roach friends die.
-Joe loses hope and considers giving up, facing the death of his community and dreams., shows the protagonist at their lowest point.
+Joe loses hope and considers giving up, facing the death of his community and dreams., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 64 minutes initiates the final act resolution at 79% of the runtime.
 Joe realizes that his roach friends and Lily have taught him to stand up for his home.
 He decides to expose Dougherty's corruption and fight back., demonstrating the transformation achieved throughout the journey.